nicholaswilde/recipes/docs/desserts/cooks-illustrated-lemon-bars.md

 ### Step 3

-Massage the granulated sugar with the lemon zest unitl fragrant.
+Massage the granulated sugar with the lemon zest until fragrant.

 ### Step 4